hankcs/LDA4j/README.md

 LDA4j
 ========

-A Java implemention of LDA
+A Java implemention of LDA(Latent Dirichlet Allocation).
+Inference topics from a set of documents with few lines of Java code.

 How To Use
 --